aysuismayil/ISTQB-Preparation/40Qs-set-A.md

 ---

 ## Question 20 (1 Point)
+You are testing a simplified apartment search form which has only two search criteria: floor (with three possible options: ground floor; first floor; second or higher floor) garden type (with three possible options: no garden; small garden; large garden) Each of the apartment on the ground floor has a garden, apartments on higher floors don’t.
+The form has a built-in validation mechanism that will not allow you to use the search criteria which violate this rule.
+Each test has two input values: floor and garden type.
+You want to apply equivalence partitioning (EP) to cover each floor and each garden type in your tests.

 What is the minimal number of test cases to achieve 100% EP coverage for valid partitions?

 a) 3